LucaDeSiena/MuRAT/README.md

 * 2019: MuRAT2.1 is released, fixing most of the bugs and adding the Pollino dataset.

-* December 2020: MuRAt3.0 is released as a parallelized code for full 3D attenuation imaging using the three parameters.
+* January 2021: MuRAt3.0 is released as a parallelized code for full 3D attenuation, scattering and absorption imaging using peak delays, coda attenuation and coda-normalized energies.

 *Documentation*
 -------------

-The full documentation for MuRAT3.0 can be found in the MuRAt pages associated to this repository.
+The full documentation for MuRAT3.0 can be found in html files associated with the software.
 This README file and the linked internet sites are to be used as a reference.

 *Installation and running*
 ------------

-SYSTEM: The program works on  mac, linux and windows-based system equipped with Matlab R2019a.
+SYSTEM: The program works on  Mac, Linux and Windows systems equipped with Matlab R2019a.

 Necessary Toolboxes: Signal Processing, Curve Fitting, Image Processing and Mapping.
-The Parallel Computing Toolbox is recommended.
+The Parallel Computing Toolbox is recommended for speed.

-Two sample datasets (Mount St. Helens and Romania) are included.
+Two sample datasets (Mount St. Helens and Romania) are included and allow the user to obtain sample models.
+The user must build his own input files from them.

 The current version works following these steps:

 1. Download the package at https://github.com/LucaDeSiena/MuRAT.

-2. MuRAT works with .mlx files that provide a step by step explanation of all inputs.
-Open one of the two Murat_input*.mlx in this folder (Murat_input_MSH.mlx or Murat_input_Romania.mlx) to create your own.
+2. Open one of the two input .mlx files that provide a step by step explanation of all inputs (Murat_input_MSH.mlx or Murat_input_Romania.mlx) and create your own.
 The API documentation is created as html files from the .mlx of the primary functions used by the code.

+3. MuRAT works with SAC files
 3. Run MuRAT3 and select the name of the input file desired.

 *Instructions - the input file*